craigmarksmith/qwilr/README.md

 <!-- docker build -t qwirl . -->
 <!-- docker run -it --rm -v "$PWD":/usr/src/qwirl/interview -p 3000:3000 --name qwirl-running qwirl sh -->

+Challenges:
+Stocks can be sold at a fraction of a cent.